Small Batch • Profile-Driven • Consistent

 What is “first crack”?

 As internal pressure builds, beans expand and audibly crack.
-It’s a key marker that signals the start of development.
+It’s a key marker that signals the start of development and helps define roast level.

 What does “development time” mean?

 The time from first crack to drop.
-Longer development deepens caramelization and body; shorter highlights brightness and nuance.
+Longer development deepens caramelization and body; shorter emphasizes brightness and nuance.

 Why do beans need to rest?

-Freshly roasted beans release CO₂ that can disrupt extraction.
-Resting allows flavors to settle and sweeten.
+Freshly roasted beans release CO₂ that can interfere with extraction.
+Resting lets flavors settle into a sweeter, more stable cup.

 How should I store coffee?

-Room-temp, airtight, away from light and humidity.
-Grind just before brewing for best results.
+In a sealed container at room temperature, away from light, heat, and moisture.
+Grind just before brewing for the best results.